krocdort/aws-mfa/README.md

 --role-session-name ROLE_SESSION_NAME
                         Friendly session name required when using --assume- role.
 By default, this is your local username.
+--source-identity SOURCE_IDENTITY
+                        Provide source identity name.
+It can't be changed after it is set.
+By default, this is your local username.
 ```

 **Argument precedence**: Command line arguments take precedence over environment variables.